google-research/discs/discs/samplers/README.md

 This directory contains the implementation of different discrete space samplers.
 Each sampler extends the `AbstractSampler` class defined in `abstractsampler.py`.
 More specifically, each sampler overrides the following methods:
-* `make_init_state`: intialized the state/parameters of the sampler.
+* `make_init_state`: initialized the state/parameters of the sampler.
 * `update_sampler_state`: updated the state/parameters of the sampling algorithm.
 * `step`: performs the mh step.
 It returns the next sample and the updated state of the sampling algorithm.

-To add a new sampler, the a new python file for the new sampler should be created, "sapler_name".py that overrides the above methods.
+To add a new sampler, a new python file for the new sampler should be created, with the name structure of "sampler_name".py which implements the above methods and extends the `AbstractSampler` class.
 In the configs folder, you can find the parameters specific to each sampling approach.
 The config file name for each specific sampler should follow "sampler_name"_config.py and the should follow the below structure.
 """Config for Gibbs sampler.